 Our final taught year was completed at the end of the 2018/19 academic session.

 The FEEG6002 module introduces C Programming as one of its main activities.
 This goes together with introduction of Linux, Version control (Mercurial), Symbolic methods and automatic code generation, and integrating C and Python objects and code (Numpy, Weave, Cython).
 The module contains a section on software engineering, in particular automatic unit and system testing, test-driven-development and continuous integration.

 Advanced Computational Methods II

-FEEG6003 introduces OpenMP and MPI programming and is delivered by the Edinburgh Parallel Computing Centre (EPCC), which is the current service provider for the UK’s supercomputer ARCHER and associated Computational Science and Engineering support and training.
-The OpenMP and MPI courses are delivered in two blocks during the Easter break, and open to other attendees.
-They are assessed by coursework.
-Around a third of the module is focused around student-led workshops on various computing methods and programs; past lectures have included topics such as the use of HDF5, C and Fortran language interoperability, the use of FEniCs, and quantum computing, among other things.
-These are open to other PhD students at the University.
+FEEG6003 is currently not available as a taught module; this course introduced OpenMP and MPI programming and was delivered by the Edinburgh Parallel Computing Centre (EPCC), which is the current service provider for the UK’s supercomputer ARCHER and associated Computational Science and Engineering support and training.
+The OpenMP and MPI courses were delivered in two blocks during the Easter break, and open to other attendees.
+They were assessed by coursework.
+Around a third of the module was focused around student-led workshops on various computing methods and programs; past lectures have included topics such as the use of HDF5, C and Fortran language interoperability, the use of FEniCs, and quantum computing, among other things.
+These were open to other PhD students at the University.

 Applied Statistical Modelling

 STAT6117 (formerly MATH6157) introduces important general aspects of statistical modelling and some fundamental aspects of data collection for computer and simulation experiments.
 A broad range of commonly-used statistical models is introduced and used to demonstrate both general principles and specific examples of modelling techniques in R. A variety of exemplar applications and data sets is presented.